 Terai People:The main ethnic groups in Terai are Tharus, Darai, Kumhal, Majhi and other groups.
 They speak north Indian dialects like Maithili, Bhojpuri.
 Owing to the fertile plains of Terai, most inhabitants live on agriculture.
 There are, however, some occupational castes like Majhi (fisherman), Kumhal (potter) and Danuwar (cart driver).

-Please visit: http://census.gov.np/(official web site of the Central Bureau of Statistics).
+For more information about Nepali people, Please visit: http://census.gov.np/(official web site of the Central Bureau of Statistics).

 Of the total number of species found globally, Nepal possesses 2.80 percent plants.
 Record from 2006 shows that Nepal has 6,391 flowering plant species, representing 1,590 genera and 231 families.
 Nepal’s share of flowering plant species is 2.76 percent of the global total compared to earlier records of 2.36 percent.
 Nepal’s share of pteriodophytes is 5.15 percent compared to earlier records of 4.45 percent.
+There are 2,532 species of vascular plants represented by 1,034 genera and 199 families in the protected sites.
+Some 130 endemic species are found in the protected sites.

-(d) eastern, and bio-climatically these are broken down into twenty regions from humid tropical climate to the arid, alpine regions.
+For ecology and vegetation purpose Nepal could be divided into four floristic regions i.e. (a) western (b) north-western (c) central, and (d) eastern, and bio-climatically these are broken down into twenty regions from humid tropical climate to the arid, alpine regions.

 There are 399 endemic flowering plants in Nepal of which about 63 percent are from the high mountains, 38 percent from the mid hills, and only 5 percent from the Terai and Siwaliks.
 Similarly, the central region contains 66 percent of the total endemic species followed by 32 percent in the western and 29 percent in the eastern regions.